holoviz-dev/pyctdev/README.md

 There's an accompanying [background](background.md) document with more details, and explanations for choices.
 It's broken into the same sections, so can be read alongside this document.
+There's also an [instructions](instructions.md) document for setting up a new project.

 **Note: draft that will change/grow.
 Everything's up for discussion.**